thinkorswim vs Robinhood Legend

 thinkorswim Web version

-Despite thinkorswim’s more advanced charting in desktop mode, the software doesn’t offer custom or pre-installed layouts.
-Legend, on the other hand, does have both.
+Despite thinkorswim’s more advanced charting in desktop mode, Legend makes layouts easier to build and swap with both custom and preset layouts.
 Nevertheless, important features are missing on Legend, including both simulated trading and asset scanners. thinkorswim, by comparison, has these useful features.

 thinkorswim web also has a price ladder that can be used as a trade ticket; such a tool is missing on Legend.
 And desktop thinkorswim has many more useful features that pro-level traders will enjoy.